 It's pre-written, automated, and sent on a schedule.

 Automating the tedious lead nurturing process for your sales and marketing team will free up their time for equally important tasks.
-And now that you are ready to dive into this marketing tactic, and hopefully armed with an email sender tool such as Mailsend, implement these best practices so as to reap the benefits of drip campaign.
+And now that you are ready to dive into this marketing tactic, and hopefully armed with an email sender tool such as Mailsend, implement these best practices so as to reap the benefits of a drip campaign.

-This can be achieved based on user activities such as purchasing habits, frequently visited page, and how long they have subscribed as paying customers.
+This can be achieved based on user activities such as purchasing habits, frequently visited pages, and how long they have subscribed as paying customers.
 Targeting helps you to tailor your campaign so that you can send more personalized, relevant emails to each segment.

-2. Craft your message
+2. Craft Your Message

 The message needs to be helpful and attention-grabbing based on what you want the user to do or learn.